I am really enjoying the Address, so I was thinking of getting another more powerful scooter.

 But I think my strive for simplicity debars most, or maybe all, of the offers open.
 I really don’t want water cooling, with the inevitable addition of a water pump, a thermostat, a radiator, water pipes, coolant, and the associated extra weight, maintenance and potential reliability problems.

-So currently all scooters greater than 125cc (and some smaller) are liquid cooled.
+So currently nearly all scooters greater than 125cc (and some smaller) are liquid cooled.

 The Address seems as good as any other air cooled scooter, and better than most.